Why This Matters

 Geographic Segmentation

-• Segments by physical location—country, region, city, climate zone, or even neighborhood density (urban vs. rural)
+- Segments by physical location: country, region, city, climate zone, or even neighborhood density (urban vs. rural).

-Compare: Geographic vs. Demographic Segmentation—geographic tells you where to reach consumers and what regional adaptations to make; demographic tells you who they are regardless of location.
+Compare: Geographic vs. Demographic Segmentation: geographic tells you where to reach consumers and what regional adaptations to make; demographic tells you who they are regardless of location.
 A national brand might use demographics for overall targeting but geographic segmentation for regional campaign execution.

 How They Think: Psychological Approaches

 These methods dig deeper into consumer motivations and mindset.
 They answer: why do consumers make the choices they make?
-Psychological segmentation requires more sophisticated research but yields insights that demographic data alone cannot provide.
+Psychological segmentation requires more sophisticated research but yields insights that demographic data alone can't provide.

 Psychographic Segmentation